ekondayan/libiolink/doc/tutorials/create_iolink_device_driver.md

 }
 ```

 Now you have a real working driver, but this is only half of the job.
 The other half involves implementing the asynchronous calls for accessing the device's parameters.
-This step is a little bit more involving because it requires you to get familiar with the IODD and the Access classes.
+This step is a little bit more involving because it requires you to get familiar with the **IODD** and  **Access** classes.

-There are three template  Access classes: Read, Write, ReadWrite.
-The first and the second arguments are the index and subindex of the parameter.
-The third parameter is the IODD type.
+There are three template **Access** classes: `Read`, `Write` and `ReadWrite`.
+The first and the second template arguments are the index and subindex of the parameter.
+The third parameter is the **IODD** type.
 In the constructor the first parameter must be a pointer to the driver itself.
-The rest of the parameters are forwarded to the IODD constructor.
+The rest of the parameters are forwarded to the **IODD** class constructor.

 For example the `vendor_name` parameter is a read only of type StringT.
 It's index is `16` and the subindex is `0`.
 You can define it like this: